 Where did it get its name from?
 According to PennState Extension, the copperhead got its name from its copper-red head.
 You also come across other snakes that are referred to by the same name, although in a conventional way or non-scientific sense.

-During winter, they hibernate within limestones crevices and dens with Rattlesnakes and black rat snakes.
-In the USA and the Gulf of Mexico, this snake is likely to found hiding in coniferous forests.
+During winter, they hibernate within limestone crevices and dens with Rattlesnakes and black rat snakes.
+In the USA and the Gulf of Mexico, this snake is likely to be found hiding in coniferous forests.

 General description of pit vipers

 - A copperhead snake looks up at the Nature Museum in Charlotte, N.C., Tuesday, Aug.
 17, 2010.
 (AP Photo/Chuck Burton)

 Pit vipers are known for their heat-sensing pits located between the eyes and nostrils on both sides of their head.
 It is these heat-sensing pits that enable them to detect small changes in temperature and strike at their prey with high accuracy.

 Characteristics of copperheads

 Body size and length